sisl/AutomotiveDrivingModels.jl/docs/src/states.md

 # States

-In this section of the documentation we explain the default vehicle state type provided by `AutomotiveDrivingModels` as well as the data types used to represent driving scene.
+In this section of the documentation we explain the default vehicle state type provided by `AutomotiveDrivingModels` as well as the data types used to represent a driving scene.
 Most of the underlying structures are defined in `Records.jl`.
-The data structure provided in ADM.jl are concrete instances of parametric types defined in Records.
+The data structures provided in ADM.jl are concrete instances of parametric types defined in Records.
 It is possible in principle to define your custom state definition and use the interface defined in ADM.jl.

 ## Entity state

-Entities are represented by  the entity data type provided by `Records.jl`.
+Entities are represented by the `Entity` data type provided by `Records.jl`.
-The entity data type has three field: a state, a definition, and an id.
+The `Entity` data type has three fields: a state, a definition and an id.

 The state of an entity usually describes physical quantity such as position and velocity.

-Two states data structure are provided.
+Two state data structures are provided.

 ## Defining your own state type

 You can define your own state type if the provided `VehicleState` does not contain the right information.
-There are a couple functions that needs to be defined such that other functions in AutomotiveDrivingModels can work smoothly with your custom state type.
+There are a of couple functions that need to be defined such that other functions in AutomotiveDrivingModels can work smoothly with your custom state type.

 ```@docs
-    posg()
+    posg
     posf
     vel
     velf